AST-tnbt/DevProjects_WeatherForecastWeb/README.md

 ## Installation

 Clone/download the project, using `npm install` to install dependencies.
 In the root folder of the project, using `npm run dev` to run the project.
+Remember to change {YOUR API KEY} to your api key (google map api and openweathermap api).